twiddlingbits/twr-wasm/docs/api/api-c-con.md

 void io_mbgetc(struct IoConsole* io, char* strout);
 ~~~

-### io_gets
+### io_mbgets
 Gets a string from an IoConsole (which needs to be stdin).
 Returns when the user presses "Enter".
 Displays a cursor character and echos the inputted characters, at the current cursor position.
+Uses character encoding of LC_TYPE of current locale.

 ~~~
 #include <twr_io.h>

-char *io_gets(struct IoConsole* io, char *buffer );
+char *io_mbgets(struct IoConsole* io, char *buffer );
 ~~~

 ### io_get_cursor